waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **stun_npc:** Operational.
 - **define_tool:** Operational.
 - **delete_tool:** Operational.
-- **select_battle_option:** UNRELIABLE.
-The tool has failed multiple times (e.g., turns 6112, 9590) when the battle menu was clearly visible.
+- **select_battle_option:** BROKEN.
+The tool has failed repeatedly (turns 6112, 9590, 9621) despite the system claiming it is reliable.
 Do not use.
-Marked for investigation.
+Fallback to manual button presses for the battle menu.

 ### Custom Tools & Agents
 - **find_path_to_target_bfs:** Operational.
 (Custom Tool)